 Furthermore, scleral lenses support the eye’s natural healing process due to the reservoir of fluid that sits between the cornea and the back of the lens.
 This keeps the eye in a constant state of hydration for optimal recovery.

-Call The Pacific Scleral Lens Center to find out more about scleral lenses and to determine whether they are right for you.
+Call The Pacific Eye Care Scleral Lens Center to find out more about scleral lenses and to determine whether they are right for you.

-Dr. Yim serves patients in Huntington Beach, Anaheim, Irvine, Long Beach, and throughout California.
+Dr. Walter Yim serves patients in Huntington Beach, Seal Beach, Fountain Valley, Westminster, and throughout California.